Arjun-Angirishi/Polygon-Collider-Visualizer/README.md

 * Real world Physics was tried to replicate especially collision physics.
 Other properties added were gravity, friction, air resistance, rotation drag.
 The physics was mainly handled by cannon.

 * 3D models of OBJ and GLTF format were loaded as extra aesthetics in form of trees and sun.
 A starry background was also added using TextureLoader.
+## How to Run ?
+Install all libraries using npm and use command 'npx vite'
 ### Made By:-
 Arjun Angirishi <br>
 20112023 <br>